FDM vs SLA: A Direct Comparison Guide

 - Nozzle blockage is common

-Check this out for a truly great overview on FDM printing problems
+Check this out for a truly great troubleshooting guide on common 3D printing problems

 SLA Print Quality Factors To Consider